139bercy/pypel/README.md

 Only json config files are currently supported.

 ## Tests
 Move to the project's root directory `pypel` then run `make`.
-This generates html reports for easier reading.
+This generates html reports for easier reading, located
+at: `./tests/reports/report.html` & `./tests/reports/coverage/index.html` for coverage details.

 To try loading from a config file, start a local elasticsearch then run `make test_cli`.
 The test is successful if the recipe executed without failure AND the indices `pypel_bulk_MM_DD`, `pypel_bulk_2_MM_DD`, `pypel_change_indice_MM_DD`